geniusyield/dex-contracts-api/geniusyield-onchain/src/GeniusYield/OnChain/DEX/README.md

 Our DEX architecture is very open and extensible.

-In total, we have four different smart contracts powering our DEX:
+In total, we at the moment have four different smart contracts powering our DEX:

  - [_Partially Fillable Orders_](#partially-fillable-orders).
 Order that can be filled in several transactions, each only taking part of the offered tokens and paying corresponding asked tokens.
  - [_NFT_](#nft).
 A simple NFT minting policy which guarantees that any token seen with it's currency symbol is an NFT.